Women’s, Gender, and Sexuality Studies

 PH-241 Genocide and Human Rights

-LASC Categories: USW, GP
+LASC Categories: USW, GP, DIV

 This course treats the ethical, political, and other dimensions of systematic mass violence through case studies and general theoretical analyses.